hendrik-sill/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The bandit policy allows us to implement early stopping based on the performance relative in terms of performance compared to the best performing run instead of either basing termination upon the performance relative to the median or whether a particular run is among a specified percentage of worst performing runs.

+The explanations of the benefits of the chosen early stopping policy and the parameter sample are based upon the official Azure ML documentation on hyperparameter tuning: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters

 ## AutoML
 The model chosen by AutoML is a Voting Ensemble model which combines 'XGBoostClassifier', 'XGBoostClassifier', 'LightGBM', 'XGBoostClassifier', 'XGBoostClassifier' and 'SGD'.